 If you’ve been working as a nurse for any period of time, you’re likely aware of the current nursing shortage in the United States.

-US-based travel nurses take assignments that usually last anywhere from 4-26 weeks, with the majority being 13 weeks long.
-Many times, when an assignment is completed, you can extend it.
+Travel nurses take assignments that usually last anywhere from 4-26 weeks, with the majority being 13 weeks long.
+Many times, when an assignment is done, you can extend it.
 This is perfect if you want just a little more time in your exciting location.

 You might even find a “new home” after your assignment in a different state.
 Maybe you thought you’d never like the California sun, only to discover you love living walking distance from the beach.